ibericoalex/iberico-alex-photography/TESTING.md

 ### **Performance Testing**

 The website underwent performance testing using the Lighthouse feature in Google Chrome's Developer Tools.
+The results can be found below.
+I am very pleased with the results.

 - Portfolio page